-The Laboratory's EMS has been effective.
+The Laboratory's EMS has been effective according to the EMS Self-Assessment performed on September 24, 2008.
 Due to basic research at the Laboratory environmental aspects do not drastically change.
 However, with the integration into the Laboratory's Integrated Management System (ISMS) there are systems in place to adequately detect new environmental aspects and impacts.
 The Laboratory has an Environmental Management System Steering Group that consists of researchers, safety personnel, facilities personnel, transportation and procurement personnel.
-This group is tasked with recommending energy savings goals and the prevention of pollution for the Laboratory.
-These recommendations are tracked in the Laboratory's database (Ames Laboratory Corrective Action Tracking System - ALCATS).
+This group is tasked with recommending energy savings goals and the prevention of pollution for the Laboratory Corrective Action Tracking System - ALCATS).
 Energy usage was determined to be the significant aspect (largest impact on the environment) for the Laboratory.
 The Laboratory has taken measures (i.e. facility upgrades, education, reduced lighting strategies) and continues to look at other areas of energy conservation.
 The group has also been instrumental in developing new training aids to promote and maintain the Laboratory's EMS.